GhasemHajianfar/CervicalSurvivalPrediction/README.md

-# Cervical Cancer Survival Prediction Model bade on PET Radiomics
+# Pre-Treatment PET Radiomics for Prediction of Disease-Free Survival in Cervical Cancer

 This repository contains code for predicting survival outcomes in cervical cancer patients using an ensemble of machine learning models.